When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Additional Numerical Experiments

 \subsubsection{Unbalanced HSBM}

-We also examine the accuracy of HCD algorithms on HSBM whose binary tree is not necessarily full and balanced.
-Similarly to the BTSBM, we still suppose that the depth of the tree $\cT$ determines the link probabilities, \textit{i.e.,} $p(u) = p_{|u|}$ for all $u \in \cT$.
-Moreover, we assume that the primitive communities have the same number of nodes.
-Figures~\ref{fig:performance_algos_unbalanced_ex1} amd~\ref{fig:performance_algos_unbalanced_ex2} compare the different HCD algorithms on HSBM whose respective unbalanced trees are given in Figures~\ref{fig:unbalanced_tree_1} and~\ref{fig:unbalanced_tree_2}.
-We observe that \textit{bottom-up} and \textit{top-down} perform similarly well, but one sometimes outperforms the other depending on $\beta$ and the metric used.
-The \new{relative error for the estimation of the tree similarity matrix} is defined as $\| S ( \hcT, \hcC ) - S(\cT,\cC) \|^2_F / \| S(\cT,\cC) \|^2_F$, where the tree-similarity matrix $S\left( \cT, \cC \right)$ is defined in~\eqref{eq:tree_similarity_matrix}.
+We evaluate the performance of HCD algorithms on HSBM whose binary tree is not necessarily full and balanced.
+Similar to the BTSBM, we assume that the depth of the tree~$\cT$ determines the link probabilities, \textit{i.e.,} $p(u) = p_{|u|}$ for all $u \in \cT$.
+Because the tree is unbalanced, the bottom communities no longer have the same depth.
+In our experiments, the size of a bottom community having depth $k$ is $100 \cdot 2^{5-k}$, so that the total number of nodes is $N=3200$.